Categories: Instruction and information

 Explanation

-you either drop it or flick it with your fingernail.
+you flick it or ring it.
 Every shape will make a different sound, will resonate differently, so

 this works best with bars, ingots, coins, rounds, etc. Silver has a distinctive sound.

-Dead-soft silver, whether annealed or cast, has a different pitch than hardened silver from coining, rolling,
+Dead-soft silver has a different pitch than hardened silver.

 PROS: No cost